chipsalliance/firrtl-spec/spec.md

 Stateful elements, such as registers and memories, may contain data of aggregate types.
 Registers with bundle types are especially common.
-However, when using bundle types in stateful elements, the notion of `flip` is meaningless.
+However, when using bundle types in stateful elements, the notion of `flip` does not make sense.
 There is no directionality to the data inside a register; the data just *is*.

 A passive type is a type which does not make use of `flip`.